-This may change due to Training Package and NSW Education Standards Authority (NESA) updates.
+This may change due to the Training Package and NSW Education Standards Authority (NESA) updates.
 Notification of variations will be made in due time.

-Course: Active Volunteering 120 indicative hours
+Course: CHC24015 Certificate II Active Volunteering - (Active Volunteering -120 indicative hours)

-2 Units over 1 year towards pattern of study.
-Board Endorsed Course
+2 Units over 1 year towards a pattern of study.
+Board Endorsed Course.